thegreathir/http1/README.md

 ### TCP server architecture

-TCP server is implemented by [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) using edge-triggered mode.
-This mechanism is capable to handle too many concurrent connections (as many as kernel file descriptors limit) in a single-threaded application.
+The TCP server is implemented using [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) in edge-triggered mode.
+This mechanism is capable of handling a large number of concurrent connections (up to the kernel's file descriptor limit) within a single-threaded application.

 ### Write API
-In a non-blocking environment it is not possible to wait for tasks to be completed.
-So the `write` API of the implemented TCP server will get a callback argument and call it when the write task is completed.
-This mechanism is able to write a large chunk of data.
+In a non-blocking environment, it's not possible to wait for tasks to complete.
+Therefore, the write API of the implemented TCP server includes a callback argument, which it will invoke once the write task is finished.
+This mechanism enables the writing of large data chunks.

 ### HTTP stream parser

-TCP is a stream-based protocol so there is no assumption on received data chunk size.
-For parsing HTTP/1.1 requests under these conditions a DFA is designed to parse request header and body.
+TCP is a stream-based protocol, and thus there are no assumptions about the size of received data chunks.
+To parse HTTP/1.1 requests under these conditions, a Deterministic Finite Automaton (DFA) has been designed to parse both the request header and body.

 #### Limitations
-* Request body will be parsed only if the header contains `content-length` field so `Transfer-Encoding: chunked` is not supported.
+* The request body will be parsed only if the header contains a `content-length` field, implying that `Transfer-Encoding: chunked` is not supported.

 #### Parser DFA
 ![dfa](docs/images/http_parser_dfa.jpg)